AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/form-designer-overview.md

 ## Functionality coming soon

-The folloiwng are not currently available in the form designer but will be added soon:
+The following are not currently available in the form designer but will be added soon:

 * Display/Skip logic